Predictive variational inference: Learn the predictively optimal posterior distribution: Implementation and gradient evaluation

-\textbf{The continuous ranked probability score} \citep[CRPS,][]{matheson1976scoring} measures the $L^2$ distance between the cumulative density functions (CDF) of the prediction and true data generating distribution.
+\textbf{The continuous ranked probability score} \citep[CRPS,][]{matheson1976scoring} measures the $L^2$ distance between the cumulative density functions (CDF) of the prediction and true data-generating distribution.
+It could be interpreted as the combination of IS across all significance levels~\citep{gneiting2011comparing}.
 To start, assume the observation $y_i \in \R$ is a scalar.
-Typically neither the true or predicted CDF is of a closed-form, and we evaluate the CRPS via the simulations from the posterior predictions: all we need is to draw $\theta$ from $q_{\phi}(\theta)$, and then $y^\mathrm{sim}$ from $p(y|\theta)$ in sequence.
-The third row of Table~\ref{tab:scores} presents how to compute CRPS in PVI objectives, and its gradient.
-Our estimates only require simulations $y^\mathrm{sim}$ from the posterior predictive, not the density, making it readily applicable in the simulation-based inference (SBI).
+Typically neither the true nor the predicted CDF is of a closed-form, and we evaluate the CRPS via the simulations from the posterior predictions: all we need is to draw $\theta$ from $q_{\phi}(\theta)$, and then $y^\mathrm{sim}$ from $p(y|\theta)$ in sequence.
+The fourth row of Table~\ref{tab:scores} presents the CRPS objectives, and its gradient.
+Our estimates only require simulations $y^\mathrm{sim}$ from the posterior predictive, not the density, making it readily usable for simulation-based inference (SBI).
 We prove this gradient is always unbiased as long as $y^{\mathrm{sim}}$ can be differentiated through, leading to a stronger convergence guarantee for the optimization.

 Although the original CRPS is designed for one-dimensional outcomes, it naturally extends to higher dimensional outcomes by replacing the scalar absolute value $|\cdot|$ in the objective with a non-negative, continuous negative-definite kernel function \citep[for details, see][]{gneiting2007strictly}.
 In our experiment when the outcome $y_i$ is high-dimensional microscopy images, we simply plug in the $L^2$ distance between observed $y_i$ and simulations $y^{\mathrm{sim}}$ in the CRPS and gradient evaluation, which is still a valid proper scoring rule.